quantumlib/Stim/glue/stimflow/doc/api.md

     The input flows of the appended chunk must exactly match the open outgoing flows of the circuit so far.

+    Args:
+        appended: The object to append to the circuit.

+            Unless `skip_verification_before_append=True` was specified when constructing the compiler, the `verify` method of this object will be called in order to ensure it is well form.
+If verification is skipped and the object is not well-formed, the compiler may output an invalid Stim circuit (e.g. with non-deterministic detectors).
     """
 ```